angeldothycodes/SC-900-JOURNEY/Ep36-Microsoft Intune.md

 You can use configuration manager along with Microsoft Intune.
 This is known as Microsoft Endpoint Manager and then you can choose be 100% cloud within Intune or be co-managed with configuration manager and intune.
 With this, you will be able to deploy and authenticate apps on devices both on-premises and mobile

 **Portal**: endpoint.microsoft.com

 You can go to this website to access your intune console.

+## Endpoint Security with Intune

+**1. Manage Devices**

+The endpoint security node includes all devices view where you will be able to list all the devices for your Azure AD